If you're Aboriginal, certain legal issues get specific consideration in family court:

 If you don't live on reserve and need information about income assistance, see the booklet How to Apply for Welfare.

-Family LawLINE (LSS) — Telephone service where family lawyers provide advice about parenting time, custody, access, support, and agreements.
+Family LawLINE (LSS) — Phone service where family lawyers provide advice about parenting time, custody, access, support, and agreements

 BC Association of Friendship Centres — Find a friendship centre in your area